The .22 Hornet is an old school varmint hunting cartridge that, despite being something of a niche caliber, has managed to persevere through today.

 Factory .22 Hornet bullets are generally 34, 35, 45, or 46 grains and either hollow point or soft point.
 When fired from a rifle, these bullets manage to achieve velocities of 2,500 to 3,100 ft/s and muzzle energy ranging from around 900 to 1200 J.

-Compared to modern varmint rounds, those numbers might make .22 Hornet seem a little bit weak and sluggish, but .22 Hornet actually has an impressively flat trajectory and is still powerful and accurate enough to take down just about any varmint or small game at distances up to about 200 yards.
+Compared to modern varmint rounds, those numbers might make .22 Hornet seem a little bit weak and sluggish, but the round actually has an impressively flat trajectory and is still powerful and accurate enough to take down just about any varmint or small game at distances up to about 200 yards.

-The round was designed in a time when scopes weren’t nearly as common as they are now and it was intended to allow shooters accurate shots on small targets about as far away as their skill with iron sets would let them.
+The round was designed in a time when scopes weren’t nearly as common as they are now.
+It allowed shooters accuracy on small targets as far away as their skill with iron sets would let them.

 But the real reason that .22 Hornet has been able to keep its hold on the market nearly a century after it was first developed is the same reason it gained notoriety in the first place: reloaders. .22 Hornet has always been especially popular among those who load their own rounds and there’s no sign of that ending any time soon.